Office 365 (Outlook on the Web) - Personal Calendar Sharing Permissions

 1. Log into your Office 365 account via Outlook on the Web (OotW).

-2. Open the app launcher tool in the top left corner of your Outlook on the Web window as shown below (outlined by the red box).
+2. Open the app launcher tool in the top left corner of your Outlook on the Web window as shown below (outlined by the black box).

 3. Select Calendar from the list of available apps.